MartinBruun/P6/README.md

 The system consist of the following features, each handling a seperate part of the domain, and each having their own unique usecases:

 `account`: The system manages your account information, can handle transactions and validate users.
-`booking`: The system can create bookings which can be used to activate machines.
+`booking`: The system can create bookings which can be used to activate machines services.
-`electricity`: The system calculates and present oppertune times to use electricity.
+`green_info`: The system calculates and present oppertune times to use different services.
 `location`: The system works in physical locations, where you can redeem your bookings to activate them.

 ## How to run it